H4HWV2011/msjarvis-public-docs/thesis/09-darwin-godel-machines.md

 The Fifth DGM is integrated into the existing architecture described in Chapters 2, 5, 6, 7, and 8 via two main layers:

 1. Mapping in the main‑brain’s service registry.
 2. A reusable integration client for other services.

 ### 9.4.1 Service registry and main‑brain wiring

-In `services/main_brain.py`, the `SERVICES` map includes:
+In the main‑brain configuration, the `SERVICES` map includes:

 ```python
 "fifth_dgm": "http://jarvis-fifth-dgm:4002",